bottiger/trolling-with-love/README.md

    - **Name**: Optionally enter your name for identification.
 4. Save your settings and start browsing.
 Enjoy the reactions!

+> [!TIP]
+> Prioritize identifying yourself.
+It is just a very unfulfilling experience to find an unknown extension in your browser and not knowing where it came from.
+It is equally unfulfilling not knowing when you victim has found it.

 ## About

 This extension was inspired by a similar Chrome extension but is now available for Firefox users as well.
 It aims to add a touch of fun and surprise to your web browsing experience.